 I just got a loan at a good bank from the bank.
 The rates they give me are low.
 But I am not sure how to calculate interest.
-Should I take the momentum from the day I signed the papers and add that to my interest rate?
+Should I add the momentum from the day I signed the papers to my interest rate?
 Or should I add it to my monthly payments?
 Or is there a simple formula?

 Fortunately, calculating the interest rate is easy with an online tool called MyRatePlan.com.